lagweasel/router-pref-issue/README.txt

-"main": Ubuntu VM that demonstrates the problem (by running ping tests) "router_h": VM for sending 'high' preference default gateway router advertisements (uses bird2 for RA) "router_m": VM for sending 'medium' preference default gateway router advertisements (uses bird2 for RA)
+"main": Ubuntu VM that demonstrates the problem (by running ping tests) "router_h": VM for sending 'high' preference default gateway router advertisements (uses bird2 for RA) "router_m": VM for sending 'medium' preference default gateway router advertisements (uses bird2 for RA) "fix": Ubuntu VM with fix candidate built/installed (as part of provisioning)

-All three VMs are connected via an 'internal' network that is isolated from the host/physical network.
+All VMs are connected via an 'internal' network that is isolated from the host/physical network.

 Steps to reproduce problem